PyNTA: Python Nanoparticle Tracking Analysis¶

 If you want to start right away to improve the code, you can always look at the List of Todo’s.

-This program was developed by Aquiles Carattino with the support of funding from NWO, The Netherlands Scientific Organization, under a Vici grant from Prof. Allard Mosk.
-This work was carried on at Utrecht University in the months between June 2018 and December 2018.
+This program was developed by Aquiles Carattino with the support of funding from NWO, The Netherlands Scientific Organization, under VICI grant (PI: Prof. Allard Mosk) and Projectruimte FOM.PR1.005 grant (PI: Dr. Sanli Faez) .
+This work was carried on at Utrecht University in the months between June 2018 and June 2019.